-The Start Menu search feature is used more often in Windows 10 and 11 than in previous OS versions.
-You can use Windows Start Menu search to quickly find an app, file, setting item, system feature, or even to search the Web.
-However, in some cases, Windows search may stop working.
+The taskbar search feature in Windows 10 and 11 is used far more frequently than in previous versions.
+Users can use it to quickly find apps, files, and configuration options within the new Settings app, or to search the Web directly from the Start menu.
+However, in some cases, Windows Search may stop working.
 When you try to find an app or a file, an empty list of search results is returned.
-Here are some basic tips that should help if Windows search is not working properly in the Start Menu, Cortana, Taskbar, or other elements of the interface.
+If you are experiencing issues with Windows Search not working properly in the Start Menu, Taskbar, or other UI elements, the following basic tips should help.

 - Check the Search Service and Indexing Settings in Windows

-- Fix and Repair with Search and Indexing Troubleshooter
+- Using Built-in Search and Indexing Troubleshooter in Windows

-- Reset Microsoft Store Universal Apps in Windows
+- Reset the Microsoft Store Search App in Windows

-- Blank Search Results on Windows with Bing Search Enabled
+- Blank Search Results on Windows When Bing Search Enabled

-- Settings Search Not Working in Windows 10 or 11
+- Search Not Working in Windows Settings App

 - Reset Windows Search with PowerShell Script